tenortim/goisilon/README.md

 Mesos, and [REX-Ray](http://rexray.readthedocs.io/) use the GoIsilon package to integrate with the NAS storage platform.

+Since the code team are no longer in existence and this project seems moribund, I'm cloning it to apply some fixes.
+Pull Requests are welcome.

 ## OneFS API Support Matrix
 The GoIsilon package is tested with and supports OneFS 7.2+ with support for APIv2 and APIv3 (introduced in OneFS 8.0).